Partial Disability vs Total Disability: What’s The Difference?

 - Neck and back problems

 - Gastrointestinal problems

-Total disabilities render the disabled person unable to work in their “own occupation” and depending on policy language also unable to do any occupation, considering their training, education, experience and their financial station in life.
+Total disabilities render the disabled person unable to work in their occupation, and depending on policy language may also be unable to fulfill the duties of any occupation, considering their training, education, experience, and their financial station in life.

 SSDI only provides benefits for total disabilities but does have a trial nine-month return to work opportunity.
 To prove total disability for SSDI, claimants must show that: